-5. Attach the other end of the HRS to the finger cuff.
-See (4) in Figure 11-4 on page 204.

-Touch the start monitoring icon start on the navigation bar or on setup help screen to begin monitoring.

-Touch the stop monitoring icon stop on the navigation bar to end monitoring at any time.
+- 3. Attach the other end of the HRS to the finger cuff.
+See (3) in Figure 11-4 on page 207. - 4.
+Touch the start monitoring icon start on the navigation bar or on setup help screen to begin monitoring. - 5.
+Touch the stop monitoring icon stop on the navigation bar to end monitoring at any time. - 6.
+If ClearSight non-invasive blood pressure measurements vary from a reference measurement, assess the integrity of the HRS by performing an HRS calibration.
+An HRS calibration must be performed as part of the troubleshooting process.
+See Calibrate the Heart Reference Sensor on page 214.